Swiss System Tournament Format Explained

 Run Your First Swiss Tournament Free

 ChessHost handles all Swiss pairings, standings, byes, and tiebreaks automatically.
-Free for up to 20 players.
+Free for events up to 15 players.
 No download, no sign-up hassle.

 Start Free Now